 Primary School Program Counselor (PreK-2)

-Ms. Fenina received her BS in Elementary Education from the University of South Florida.
+Mrs. Ustimenko earned a Bachelor’s Degree in Elementary Education from Whitworth University.
 She is state and ACSI certified.

 Co-Op & Micro School Counselor (3rd-12th)